mgcollie/merlin/README.md

 programming by automating essential tasks in your Python files.
 Prepare to be enchanted as Merlin weaves its spells to generate docstrings, unit tests, and type hints - all with a flick of its metaphorical wand!

+Simply run Merlin in the root of your Python project and it will automatically scan your project for Python files, and then generate docstrings, unit tests, and type hints for all of your functions and classes!

 ## Requirements
 Before using Merlin, you'll need to ensure that your system meets the following prerequisites: